How to conduct a competitor analysis

 I’m guessing you’ve a rough idea how many Facebook followers your competitors have, how frequently they tweet.
 It’s a start, but you must go deeper.
 Social media listening brings deeper, more valuable digital consumer insights.
 With the right tool, you’ll understand how consumers feel about your competitors’ products and services.
 You'll also identify emerging trends, and discover new brands arriving on the scene.

 Unlike reading published reports and online databases, a social media competitor analysis means you’re seeing results in real-time.
 Finger on the pulse, your reaction time will be fast.

-Your social media competitor analysis report should answer the following questions:
+Your social media competitor analysis report should cover the following: